top of page

 BC Yukon Book Prize Podcast

-I speak to Megan Cole, Director of Programming and Communications for the BC and Yukon Book Prizes, about Planet Earth Poetry, and about my journey from the open mic in 2007 to becoming the artistic director in 2024.
+In this episode I speak with Megan Cole, Director of Programming and Communications for the BC and Yukon Book Prizes, about Planet Earth Poetry, and about my journey from the open mic in 2007 to becoming the artistic director in 2024.
 I also talk about the events and the programs that we offer at this beloved 28-year-old poetry reading series.

 Victoria Butler Book Prize Finalist